 Poppy Lissiman

 The Australian accessories designer Poppy Lissiman is another brand to embrace the skinny sunglasses trend.
-Passionate about future-oriented silhouettes and her visits to Art Basel, Lissiman creates retro-maximalist eccentric and colorful sunnies that have, since last year, become an Instagram force to be reckoned with.
-One of the label’s iconic styles, ‘Le Skinny’, is a sleek cat-eye acetate frame with lenses of a matching color that comes in a rainbow of pop-art hues, including mandarin orange, lilac, strawberry and pink.
+Passionate about future-oriented silhouettes and her visits to Art Basel, Lissiman creates retro-maximalist, eccentric and colorful sunnies that have, since last year, become an Instagram force to be reckoned with.
+One of the label’s iconic styles, ‘Le Skinny’, is a sleek cat-eye acetate frame – with lenses of a matching color – that comes in a rainbow of pop-art hues, including mandarin orange, lilac, strawberry and pink.
 All products are handcrafted from ethically sourced materials and have a reasonable price point, usually retailing at under 100 EUR.

 https://poppylissiman.com